NiklasTiede/Github-Trending-API/README.md

 ...written in Python!
 </p>

 The motivation behind this API for me was to learn web scraping and how to create an API.
-It is based on the idea of [github-trending-api](https://github.com/huchenme/github-trending-api) except that this one is written in python and it is available :wink:!
+It is based on the idea of the [github-trending-api](https://github.com/huchenme/github-trending-api) except that this one is written in python and it is available :wink:!

 This project runs on Python 3.9 and uses...